 Section 724(b) adds another layer of complexity to that decision, because the Trustee might try to use the lien to take the home.

 A chapter 13 bankruptcy isn't a “liquidation” case like a chapter 7 bankruptcy.
 Nobody is taking anything in a chapter 13 unless you ask them to.
 The trade-off is that certain debts have to be paid over time to the Trustee for distribution to creditors in order to obtain a confirmed plan and an eventual discharge.
 Most secured debts have to paid to the Trustee through the plan.

 If the IRS has recorded it's lien and you have equity in assets, the IRS is a secured creditor as well.
 In order to receive a confirmed plan and eventual discharge in the bankruptcy case, that lien's value as of the filing date, has to be paid to the IRS with interest during the plan period.

-Despite the fact that this sounds awful, it is often the case that the overall situation lends itself to a chapter 13 filing.
-Chapter 13 Bankruptcy and it’s potential value has to be viewed with the big picture in mind.
+Despite the fact that this sounds awful, it's often the case that the overall situation lends itself to a chapter 13 filing.
+Chapter 13 Bankruptcy and it's potential value has to be viewed with the big picture in mind.